Eight free resources to learn new skills

-Why not learn new skills in lockdown?
-While it’s tempting to spend your days in quarantine on the sofa splurging on Netflix, it might not be the most constructive use of your time.
-For many of us the less we do, the less we want to do and that’s a spiral many of us should avoid in order to keep morale up and safeguard our mental health during confinement.
+Why not use those rare rainy days (or lockdown if it happens again) to learn new skills?
+While it’s tempting to spend a cold windy day on the sofa splurging on Netflix, it might not be the most constructive use of your time.
+For many of us the less we do, the less we want to do and that’s a spiral many of us should avoid in order to keep morale up and safeguard our mental health over winter.

-Whether you are being prevented from working due to Covid-19, need a distraction during breaks from work, want to pick up new skills to boost your business post-coronavirus or you are retired and unable to go about your normal routine, learning new skills is a positive way to deflect your attention away from all the tough stuff going on out there.
+Whether you are being prevented from working due to Covid-19, need a distraction during breaks from work, want to pick up new skills to boost your business or you are retired and looking for a.
+Ew challenge, learning new skills is a positive way to deflect your attention away from all the tough stuff going on out there.

 The good news is that there are loads of online options for home learning.
 Here are some of the best free resources we’ve found: